The Caesar Cipher

-In this example, we will use an ASCII table to implement this algorithm.
-Let's define a function to encode and decode a string using the Caesar cipher.
+In this example, we will use the ASCII table to implement this algorithm.
+Let's define a function for encoding and decoding a string using a Caesar cipher.

 function caesar_cipher_encode_decode(text::String, shift::Int, code::Bool)